aws-samples/lambda-refarch-fileprocessing/README.md

 The Lambda service polls our queue on our behalf.
 When messages are available they will be delivered to our function.
 Lambda can automatically scale with the number of messages on the queue.
 Refer to [Using AWS Lambda with Amazon SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for more details.

-If our Conversion Lambda function fails to process the messages, the function sends the event to a dead-letter queue (DLQ) for inspection.
+If our Conversion Lambda function cannot remove the messages from the Conversion queue, they are sent to a dead-letter queue (DLQ) for inspection.
 A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the Conversion DLQ.

 Our function business logic uses this information to retrieve the file from S3 using the [Python AWS SDK (boto3)](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?id=docs_gateway) and store it in a temporary location within the function execution environment.
 The path of the file is then passed to a python function which reads the file contents and converts it to HTML using the Python [Markdown Library](https://pypi.org/project/Markdown/).
 We then generate the filename for the new HTML file and write it to our temporary location.
 Finally we upload the new HTML file to an output S3 bucket.
 If our function execution results in an error, we will